oracle-devrel/oci-arch-queue-oke-demo/README.md

 [![License: UPL](https://img.shields.io/badge/license-UPL-green)](https://img.shields.io/badge/license-UPL-green) [![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=oracle-devrel_oci-arch-queue-oke-demo)](https://sonarcloud.io/dashboard?id=oracle-devrel_oci-arch-queue-oke-demo)

 ## Introduction
-This repository contains the code and instructions to create and run an OCI Queue demo that runs a consumer that can autoscale on Oracle Kubernetes Engine (OKE), a demo provider which you can run anywhere, and an OCI Function that controls the autoscaling with KEDA
+This repository contains the code and instructions to create and run an OCI Queue demo that runs a consumer that can autoscale on Oracle Kubernetes Engine (OKE), a demo producer which you can run anywhere(Local Desktop/Virutal Machine), and an OCI Function that prvoides queue depth for  the autoscaling of queue consumers with KEDA.

 An overview video and demo video is available [here](https://youtu.be/4RMA_EMjyfo).